POLL-A majority of Democrats look to Biden, not Sanders, during a crisis

 ** Nine out of 10 Democratic primary voters in Illinois said they were "very concerned" or "somewhat concerned" about the effects of the coronavirus outbreak.

 ** The only major demographic that Sanders won were voters under the age of 44.
-About six in 10 of voters in Florida and Illinois who were under 44 said they backed Sanders.
-In Arizona, Sanders won seven out of 10 of voters under 44 years old.
+About five in 10 of voters in Florida who were under 44 said they backed Sanders.
+In Illinois and Arizona, Sanders won seven out of 10 voters under 44 years old.

 ** Biden and Sanders appeared to split the Hispanic vote in Arizona.
 Among those who identified as Hispanics, about five out of 10 said they backed Biden, while four out of 10 supported Sanders.